wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/guides/deploying.md

   apiVersion: 'YYYY-MM-DD', // e.g. 2023-08-16
 });
 ```
-Even if you specify a specific API version in your Stripe client, Stripe will still send some of the responses, like those made after a user completes a payment on checkout, using their latest version of the API.
-It's only when you send a request from your server (with a specified API version in your client) that Stripe sends a response back matching this version.
+When you specify a specific API version in your Stripe client, the requests you send to Stripe from your server, along with their responses, will match that API version.
+On the other hand, Stripe will send all other events to your webhook that didn't originate as a request sent from your server, like those made after a user completes a payment on checkout, using the default API version of the API.

 This is why it's important to make sure your Stripe client version also matches the API version in your Stripe account, and to thoroughly test any changes you make to your Stripe client before deploying to production.
 :::